Jagtap-Pranjal/Credit-Card-Fraud-Detection-through-Data-Mining/README.md

 # Credit-Card-Fraud-Detection-through-Data-Mining
-This repository contains a collection of scripts and notebooks for credit card fraud detection using various data mining techniques.
+This Credit Card Fraud Detection project is developed using various data mining techniques.
 The goal is to develop robust models that can effectively detect fraudulent transactions, thus helping financial institutions and businesses prevent fraudulent activities.